Frequently Asked Questions

 How will I receive my tickets?

-If you purchase your tickets online, you will be given a choice of how you want your tickets to be delivered.
+If you purchase your tickets online for a Symphony Hall or Town Hall concert, you will be given a choice of how you want your tickets to be delivered.

 There's a problem with my booking - what should I do?